learn-academy-2023-golf/week-5-assessment-fmarte23/interview-questions.md

 Your answer: Hash is a collection of key and value pairs.
 Array is an ordered collection of objects.

-Researched answer: A Ruby hash is a dictionary-like container for unique keys and their corresponding values.
+Researched answer: A Ruby hash is a container for unique keys and their corresponding values similar as the conatiner of words in a dictionary.
 We can implement operations on a hash using CRUD.
 Both hash and arrays can be nested.
+Moreover, arrays and hashes in Ruby serve different purposes based on how data is organized and accessed.
+Arrays are ordered collections with indexed elements, while hashes are collections of key-value pairs without a specific order.
+It is important to note however, both structures support iteration and the mixing of various data types.
+The choice between using an array or a hash depends on the nature of the data you want to store and access in your program.

 2. What does it mean to implement a TTD workflow?